Where to Stay in Chicago: Family Hotels + Neighborhood Guide

 With so many different, unique options, it’s no wonder we had such a hard time narrowing down where we would stay during our family trip to Chicago!

 Finding the perfect neighborhood for families with kids requires a unique combination of factors: ease of getting around, unique local culture, great food options, and lots to do at your doorstep too!

-Picking the best place to stay in Chicago with kids is a tough task, but that doesn’t mean I won’t give it a try!
+Picking the best place to stay in Chicago with kids is a tough task, but here are a few of our favorites to help you make your decision.

-Read on for my top 5 Chicago neighborhood picks for families:
+Read on for my top 5 Chicago neighborhoods for families:

 Best for: outdoorsy families

 The Lincoln Park neighborhood is ideal for families who love to get out and explore (especially on a bright, sunny day)!
 North Avenue Beach, the (free!)
 Lincoln Park Zoo, and Lincoln Park Conservatory are all a stone’s throw away, while a quick ride on the L will bring you north to Wrigley Field or south to the Magnificent Mile and Loop quite easily.
 (PS.
 Don’t miss a Chicago Architecture River Cruise!)